 3) Measuring blood pressure (BP) and pulse

-4) Complete physical examination:
+4) Complete physical evaluation:

-- Overall state of health examination – using physical methods – determining the state of internal organs-heart, arteries, lungs, liver, spleen, gastrointestinal tract, skin, locomotory system.
+- Overall state of health – using physical methods – determining the state of internal organs-heart, arteries, lungs, liver, spleen, gastrointestinal tract, skin, locomotory system.

 - Basic oncological examination-lymph nodes, skin tumours, thyroid gland, oral cavity, etc.